ay-lab/dcHiC/README.md

 To run it for one particular chromosome XX, create a directory for that chromosome named "chr_XX" and use runhmfa.py (many of the same arguments as above).
 Rather than specifying the directory of input files in the last column, now specify the O/E correlation matrix file itself for that chromosome ("chrXX.matrix", for instance).

-After running several chromosomes separately, you can then go to the global directory that encompasses those directories and run differentialCalling.py (logical arguments), cgsea.py, and/or igvtrack.R.
+After running several chromosomes separately, you can then go to the global directory that encompasses those directories and run differentialCalling.py (logical arguments) and/or igvtrack.R.

 ## Output